 Google made massive changes to their Pixel portfolio in 2021, with the Pixel 6 packing flagship cameras and a flagship chip with a 90Hz Flat 1080P Panel for a staggering 599$ and the Pro was incredible value, too, offering 1440P 120Hz and periscope zoom for just 899$.
 The Pixel 7 series was an iterative bump to the 6 series, with the 7 being nearly identical except for a new chip and software features.
-The 7 Pro, however, had a weird upgrade, with Google shrinking the sensor size slightly in favour of more organic optical zoom (5X periscope from a 4X periscope).
+The 7 Pro, however, had a weird upgrade, with Google shrinking the sensor size slightly in favor of more organic optical zoom (5X periscope from a 4X periscope).

 The Pixel 7 introduced sensor crop zoom, which crops into the middle of the large 50MP sensor to still give you a full res and near-lossless 12.5MP output, enabling them to provide you with lossless 2X zoom, which is nearly as good as 2X optical zoom, and also into the middle of the 48MP periscope to give a full 12MP 10X output, which is almost as good as a dedicated optical lens.
 It also uses software magic and machine learning algorithms to clean up the output and offer zoom up to 30 times.

-Pixel 8 and 8 Pro are codenamed Shiba and Husky respectively
+Pixel 8 and 8 Pro are codenamed Shiba and Husky, respectively.

-Codenames for the Pixel 8 and Pixel 8 Pro have already surfaced, and according to WinFuture, the Pixel 8 is codenamed “Shiba”.
+Codenames for the Pixel 8 and Pixel 8 Pro have already surfaced, and according to WinFuture, the Pixel 8 is codenamed “Shiba.”
 It supposedly has a resolution of 2268×1080 (A little over FHD+) and a 90Hz refresh rate.
 The Pixel 8 Pro is codenamed “Husky” and has a resolution of 2822×1344 (QHD) and a 120Hz refresh rate.
 These are not foldable phones, and while it is just pure speculation that these are the Pixel 8 and 8 Pro, the data seems to suggest that strongly.
-These might even be just test platforms for Google’s hardware team, and it is pretty early to determine anything about the next generation of Pixel phones which are nearly one year away from launch.
+These might even be just test platforms for Google’s hardware team, and it is pretty early to determine anything about the next generation of Pixel phones, which are nearly one year away from launch.
 The codenames for the Pixel 7 and Pixel 7 Pro were “Cheetah” and “Panther”, respectively.

 WinFuture has also reported that a new processor named “Zuma” has been leaked.
-It has the same modem as the Tensor G2, and the Zuma processor has been used in both “Husky” and “Shiba”, so it is safe to assume that this is the next generation Tensor G3 chip.
+It has the same modem as the Tensor G2 and the Zuma processor has been used in both “Husky” and “Shiba,” so it is safe to assume that this is the next-generation Tensor G3 chip.
 It has plenty of RAM, suggesting that these are high-end phones (the 8 and 8 Pro).
 We can also presume that these phones are not Foldable, and it’s mostly not the upcoming Pixel 7a either, since that’s a lower-end midrange phone.

-Google Pixel 8 Series Specifications
+Google Pixel 8 Series Expected Specifications

 |Specifications (Expected)||Pixel 8||Pixel 8 Pro|